 in a long series can you feel like you're coming to know a whole world.
 And what's

-more, it's an important world--a world that, as educated Americans, we sense that
+more, it's an important world—a world that, as educated Americans, we sense that we ought to

-we ought to know more about.
-To feel that I am experiencing the texture of these worlds
+know more about.
+To feel that I am experiencing the texture of these worlds (the criminal

-(the criminal justice system, the war in Afghanistan), to learn some of their ins
+justice system, the war in Afghanistan), to learn some of their ins and outs—it honestly

-and outs-- it honestly makes me feel like a more informed citizen.
-I know that might sound
+makes me feel like a more informed citizen.
+I know that might sound a bit overblown,

-a bit overblown, but it's clearly something the entire public media ecology plays
+but it's clearly something the entire public media ecology plays on.

 The spoonful of sugar that such audio programs use (and which The Wire used) to make the medicine go down is an extraordinary facility with story structure.
 Using the techniques of fictional narrative (relatable characters, vivid conflicts, etc.), they make it much easier to care.

-Adam Tinkle creates, teaches and writes about music, sound, media, and performance.
-At the center of Adam's work are strategies for artistic engagement, interactivity, and pedagogy that draw on experimental music.
+Adam Tinkle creates, teaches and writes about music, sound, media and performance.
+At the center of Adam's work are strategies for artistic engagement, interactivity and pedagogy that draw on experimental music.
 Before moving to Skidmore in 2014, he was a founding broadcaster on KNSJ 89.1FM, San Diego's first community radio station, where he led community workshops on radio-making and produced a weekly crowd-sourced music and documentary program.
-This semester Adam is teaching Intro to Audio Doc (DS 251D), Storytellers' Prep (DS 302A), and Intro to Media Studies (MF-220).
+This semester Adam is teaching DS 251D Intro to Audio Doc, DS 302A Storytellers' Prep and MF-220 Intro to Media Studies.

-Eileen McAdam co-founded the Sound and Story Project in 2006, whose mission is to share the stories of everyday people in the Hudson Valley.
-She is the recipient of three New York Council on the Arts individual artists awards and is currently working on a long format audio documentary about life inside the Bedford Hills Correctional Facility, the only maximum security prison for women in New York State.
-This semester she is teaching Radio (Podcast) Storytelling (DS 251B), and in summer session 1 (5/31-7/1) Intro to Audio Doc (251D).
+Eileen McAdam co-founded in 2006 the Sound and Story Project, whose mission is to share the stories of everyday people in the Hudson Valley.
+She is the recipient of three New York Council on the Arts individual artists awards and is currently working on a long format audio documentary about life inside the Bedford Hills Correctional Facility, the only maximum-security prison for women in New York State.
+This semester she is teaching DS 251B Radio (Podcast) Storytelling, and in summer session 1 (May 31–July 1) 251D Intro to Audio Doc.

 "I vividly remember the day I stumbled upon Serial's pilot episode while clicking through This American Life's episode archive.
-Already an avid podcast listener, Serial introduced to me a whole new definition of "addiction," and closed the gap between series television and radio storytelling.
-It's conversational narration, classic cliff-hanger episodic format and gripping subject matter have made difficult topics accessible to a wide range of audiences.
+I was already an avid podcast listener, and Serial introduced to me a whole new definition of "addiction" and closed the gap between series television and radio storytelling.
+Its conversational narration, classic cliff-hanger episodic format and gripping subject matter have made difficult topics accessible to a wide range of audiences.
 People are fascinated with analyzing the human psyche and trying to understand why we do what we do.
 Starting with a story that picks apart the brain of a convicted murderer while analyzing the process of the criminal justice system was a heck of a way to kick off a series.

-Serial can't be attributed to my personal initial attraction to podcasts, but there is less of a "guilt" factor in dedicating 45 min of my time to listening to something that's not just entertaining, but also educational.
+Serial can't be attributed to my personal initial attraction to podcasts, but there is less of a "guilt" factor in dedicating 45 minutes of my time to listening to something that's not just entertaining but also educational.
 Every story has two sides, or three, or more, and I trust Serial to present a variety of voices and perspectives while slowly uncovering a bigger message about our society.
-I hope that its impact encourages more audio doc podcasts to tell the stories that are uncomfortable, challenging and complicated and continues to lead them in the direction of long-form investigative journalism. " - Jesse Wakeman
+I hope that its impact encourages more audio doc podcasts to tell the stories that are uncomfortable, challenging and complicated and continues to lead them in the direction of long-form investigative journalism. " —Jesse Wakeman

-Jesse Wakeman is a documentary filmmaker whose work began at the award-winning Moxie Institute Film Studio + Lab in San Francisco, CA. She joined the MDOCS staff in the fall of 2015 as the Project Coordinator and continues her exploration of the power of non-fiction storytelling.
+Jesse Wakeman is a documentary filmmaker whose work began at the award-winning Moxie Institute Film Studio + Lab in San Francisco, California.
+She joined the MDOCS staff in the fall of 2015 as project coordinator and continues her exploration of the power of non-fiction storytelling.